National Football League

 11. Justin Herbert, Los Angeles Chargers (⬆️ 8)

-It was a beautiful blend of Jim Harbaugh's meat-and-potatoes football and Herbert's Oregon-spread playmaking.
+This past Sunday was a beautiful blend of Jim Harbaugh's meat-and-potatoes football and Herbert's Oregon-spread playmaking.

 The two most important Chargers are figuring out how to make their football cultures mesh.

-Because of that, there might not have been a smoother operator at quarterback on Sunday.
+Because of that, there might not have been a smoother operator at quarterback in Week 6.
 He was in total control of the Chargers' win over the Broncos.
 He attempted just one pass in the fourth quarter, largely because he'd done all that he needed to do in the opening 45 minutes.
 Herbert finished 21 of 34 for 237 yards and one touchdown.
 He probably should have had three touchdowns if not for a rough performance from rookie receiver Ladd McConkey.
 The rookie receiver dropped a deep pass in the end zone and, earlier in the game, decided not to dive for the pylon at the goal line and got stuffed cutting back.

 But that's a reminder of what Herbert is managing at receiver — unproven players.
 And he's doing what he can, including his prettiest pass of the day to running back Kimani Vidal for a 38-yard touchdown.